5 Reasons Situational Leadership is a Key Leadership Skill

 Situational Leadership is based on the principle that there is no best leadership style to use all of the time but that the best leadership style will be dependent on the situation a leader is in.
 Intuitively this makes sense, right?
 If you’re trying to engage or motivate an executive with industry tenure, your approach should certainly be different than that which you’d take with a recent addition to the team at a junior level.
-So let’s take a closer look at why situational leadership is such a key leadership skill.

 The needs of individuals vary based on the type of relationship

 Motivating employees takes a different approach based on the needs of that employee.
 As we see in the Hi Low Matrix, the best approach for an individual is very much based on where they are from a skill and will perspective.
 In addition, a strong leader will tailor their approach based on the communication and motivational needs of their employees.
 Being able to adapt the approach taken based on the needs of each employee may take longer, but ultimately achieves stronger and longer term results.